 A shoulder injury can be one of the most frustrating musculoskeletal problems because it’s a rather complicated joint, and when it doesn’t work properly, it can feel like the entire arm is useless.
 Rather than just treating the symptoms like pain and stiffness, Dr. Tortland and Dr. LaVallee can determine exactly what is causing a patient’s issues, and then they can provide non-invasive treatments that help relieve pain and improve long-term function.
-If you’ve been diagnosed with any of the issues below, or if you just know that something is wrong with your shoulder, give us a call today to start getting the attention you need.
+If you’ve been diagnosed with any of the issues below, or if you just know that something is wrong with your shoulder, give us a call today to start treating shoulder injuries and pain in Glastonbury, CT.

 One of the most feared injuries in all of sports, rotator cuff injuries are usually the result of repetitive overhead movements, such as throwing a ball, swinging a racket, or lifting heavy weights.
 While many shoulder problems are attributed to a strained or torn rotator cuff, the cuff itself is actually a group of muscles and tendons that keeps your upper arm bone firmly within the socket of the shoulder.
 Often, treating a rotator cuff injury involves physical therapy, regenerative injections, and activity modification to prevent further issues.

 The shoulder is a ball and socket joint, and each one is reinforced with a rim of cartilage called a labrum.
 It’s where the ligaments that support the joint attach, so even small tears can cause quite a lot of problems, leading to pain and/or an unstable joint.
 With targeted injections of PRP or prolotherapy, we can reduce the inflammation in the joint associated with a labrum tear, which will both reduce pain as well as allow the joint to move better.